 Almost all videos and slideshows, from home movies to Facebook ads, are made up of multiple clips that need to be connected.
 By joining scenes together smoothly and logically, you can share a story with your audience that’s a pleasure to watch.
 The tool you’ll need to achieve this is transitions.
-In this post we’ll show you how to add transitions to your videos and slideshows in Clipchamp Create.
+In this post we’ll show you how to add transitions to your videos and slideshows in Clipchamp.

 What are transitions?

-Transitions are an editing technique used to connect separate clips of footage or seperate images.
+Transitions are an editing technique used to connect separate clips of footage or separate images.
 You’re probably familiar with the traditional fade in and fade out transitions used in cinema but now there’s a whole world of artistic transitions at your disposal including cross dissolves and screen wipes.
 The transitions you choose can also help to enrich the mood of your video or slideshow project.

 How to add transitions to your project

 If you haven’t already, register for a free Clipchamp account to get started.

 Step 2: Start a new editing project

 Once you’ve logged in, select the Create a Video button and choose a format for your project, then the Clipchamp editor will open.

 Click the Add Media button in the left toolbar and select the media you wish to use in your project.
 Once uploaded, your clips and images will appear in the editor.
 Alternatively, you can explore and select media from our extensive stock footage library by selecting the Stock button in the left toolbar.

 Arrange your clips and images by dragging and dropping them on the editing timeline.